Branded Simulation: Enhancing Awareness and Boosting Educational Outcomes

 How Familiar Equipment and Materials Help to Maintain Cognitive Loads

-Clearly, a buildup of trust and preference among potential future customers has clear commercial advantages.
+Clearly, a buildup of trust and preference among potential future customers has plenty of commercial advantages for brands.
 But that’s not the whole story.

-Clinical human factors research suggests that performance improves when clinicians aren’t forced to expend unnecessary mental effort navigating unfamiliar or poorly integrated systems and tools (Privitera, 2020).
-For dental students, that principle holds true during hands-on exams that test their clinical skills.
+In fact, clinical human factors research suggests that performance improves when clinicians aren’t forced to expend unnecessary mental effort navigating unfamiliar or poorly integrated systems and tools (Privitera, 2020).
+And, for dental students, it's fair to assume that this principle is likely to hold true during those all-important hands-on exams as their clinical skills are tested.

 FIND OUT WHY STUDENTS AND EDUCATORS NEED FIRST-CLASS LEARNING TECH | '5 Key Takeaways from "Beyond the Buzzword: Rethinking Technology as a Catalyst for Curriculum Transformation"'